 What is a Business Continuity Plan and is it something you need for your business?
 Let’s face it: you don’t always know when a disaster is going to strike your business.
-There are occasions such as weather events or flooding when you get some advanced warning.
-But other crises such as power outages, cyber attacks, theft and fire are unpredictable and can also cause a dramatic loss of revenue for your business.
+There are some occasions such as natural disasters where you may get some advanced warning.
+But other crises such as power outages, cyber-attacks, theft, and fire are unpredictable and can severely impact business operations and cause a dramatic loss of revenue for your business.

 What is a business continuity plan?

-A business continuity plan is a plan of action for your business to prepare for any type of catastrophic event: weather, flooding, fire, theft, outages or cyber attacks.
-This individualized plan is designed based on risk assessment and identification of critical functions of your business.
+A business continuity plan is a plan of action for your business to prepare for any type of catastrophic event: weather, flooding, fire, theft, outages, or cyber-attacks.
+This individualized plan is designed based on risk assessment and identification of critical business processes.
 A good BCP should be a comprehensive document that clearly outlines the plan for your business in the event of a disaster.
-It’s a good document to share with your business partners or even show to lenders to help you secure financing.
+It’s a good document to share with your business partners, other key stakeholders, or even show to lenders to help you secure financing.

-In order to design your BCP you first need to take a look at your small business and identify the key components necessary for your individualized plan.
-The scope of your plan should include your business’s critical assets and plan for safety, communication with employees, IT, and potential alternate locations to conduct business.
+To design your BCP you first need to take a look at your small business and identify the key components necessary for your individualized plan.
+The scope of your plan should include your business’s critical assets and plan for safety, communication with team members, IT, and potential alternate locations to conduct business.
 This scope is specific to your business and determined by you.